-- Higher resolution cab visuals - Door handrails added that were later removed in the mid-2000s refurbishment. - 4-step reverser (off/forward/neutral/reverse). - TPWS lights illuminate during AWS self-test. - Power cannot be applied if the brake handle is in 'Step 2', 'Step 3' or 'Emergency'. - If the brake handle is placed in 'Step 2', 'Step 3' or 'Emergency' whilst powering, power will be lost and you must return the power handle to 'Off' before being able to regain power. - Visual alarms outside of cab when AWS is active. - The visible driver automatically moves to whichever cab you are in. - Emergency brake pressure applied when reverser is in 'Off'. - When moving the reverser away from 'Off', brake pressure will release once the AWS self-test has been reset and the reverser is placed into 'Forward' or 'Reverse'. - When the sander button is pressed, you must be in a power notch and it will only apply for 10 seconds maximum at a time.
+- Higher resolution cab visuals - 4-step reverser (off/forward/neutral/reverse). - TPWS lights illuminate during AWS self-test. - Power cannot be applied if the brake handle is in 'Step 2', 'Step 3' or 'Emergency'. - If the brake handle is placed in 'Step 2', 'Step 3' or 'Emergency' whilst powering, power will be lost and you must return the power handle to 'Off' before being able to regain power. - Visual alarms outside of cab when AWS is active. - The visible driver automatically moves to whichever cab you are in. - Emergency brake pressure applied when reverser is in 'Off'. - When moving the reverser away from 'Off', brake pressure will release once the AWS selftest has been reset and the reverser is placed into 'Forward' or 'Reverse'. - When the sander button is pressed, you must be in a power notch and it will only apply for 10 seconds maximum at a time.
 If you wish to continue to apply sand after 10 seconds, you must re-press the sander button. - 1 second delay between train passing over AWS magnet and AWS warning sound occurring.
 The F3/F4 HUD will show the warning immediately so you must wait 1 second before trying to cancel it. - Wobbly speedometer needle.
-Especially at low speed. - Flash from the line breaker on the MSO visible when cutting power. - The headlights only provide illumination before sunrise and after sunset.
-This is to avoid the unrealistic appearance of projected light in broad daylight. - High quality headlight/marker light & tail light visuals. - Correct looking tightlock coupler applied. - A special 'bogie cam' is available if you switch to the right-hand 'head-out' view (Shift+2 THEN Right Arrow) - Wipers operate on AI services if it's raining
+Especially at low speed. - Flash from the line breaker on the MSO visible when cutting power (DC only). - The headlights only provide illumination before sunrise and after sunset.
+This is to avoid the unrealistic appearance of projected light in broad daylight. - High quality headlight/marker light & tail light visuals. - Correct looking tightlock coupler applied. - A special 'bogie cam' is available if you switch to the right-hand 'head-out' view (Shift+2 THEN Right Arrow) - Wipers operate on AI services if it's raining - Revised LED destination display visuals on Southern livery - Selected destination stated on the TrainFX screen to the left of the driver's cab window on Southern livery